-This is a forest where the trees really do hug each other and magical lights really do filter through the canopy…
+This is a forest where the trees hug each other and magical lights really do filter through the canopy…

 We have watched shy grazing deer.
-We have seen Kingfishers darting across a pond leaving a neon streak which burns into the memory before you are aware it was there.
+We have seen Kingfishers darting across a pond leaving a neon streak which burns into the retina before you are aware it was there.

 And we were amazed by a huge fox, stealthily foraging through a camper’s food box, close to two tethered Alsatian dogs who didn’t even know she was there!

 Rendlesham Forest – the birth of the motorhome hobos!

 Rendlesham Forest is where Hobo Trudi first met our van Cree; Gav was borrowing the Motorhome at the time…